saleor/saleor-storefront/README.md

 ## Cypress tests

-If you want to run [Cypress](https://www.cypress.io/) tests, make sure that all dependecies (including `Cypress`) are installed by running the install command.
+If you want to run [Cypress](https://www.cypress.io/) tests, make sure that all dependencies (including `Cypress`) are installed by running the install command.

 ```
 npm i